gaverhae/blog/blog/content/md/posts/2021-05-23-interviewee.md

 chance to ask their questions.
-There may be some technical area I haven't covered, or something the candidate said that bothers me because it's not quite wrong but it's not really correct either, or the candidate gives me the impression that what they want is different from what our company can offer.
+There may be some technical area I haven't covered, or something the candidate said that bothers me because it's not quite wrong but it's not really correct either, or the candidate gives me the impression that what they want is different from what the position can offer.

 Any such question that stays open in the interviewer's mind is ultimately going to play against the candidate.
-Not necessarily by much, and it may not be the one thing that makes the difference, but if you still have a couple minutes at the end of yur interview, I think this is a good way to wrap up.
+Not necessarily by much, and it may not be the deciding factor, but if you still have a couple minutes at the end of yur interview, I think this is a good way to wrap up.

 If nothing else, if the interviewer does have some unaddressed questions after that, they'll blame themselves for not asking, which is always better than them